darreb/AStarPathfinding/README.md

 4. `source env/bin/activate` to activate the virtual environment
 5. `pip3 install -r requirements.txt` to install all the dependencies
 6. `python3 main.py` to run the program
+## How To Use
+- Left-Click the Purple and Green square in order to select between your start(purple) and end(green) cells
+- Left-Click on the white space in order to place either cell
+- Right-Click on the white space in order to draw blocks that will block a certain path
+- Left-Click the trash button to clear the space
+- Left-Click the play button to run the visualizer